mtyt/mtyt.github.io/docs/lennonnet_training.md

 ---
-layout: simple
+layout: page
-title: Game of Life
+title: Training Lennonnet in pytorch
 exclude: true
 ---
 The code below is what I used to load the image classification model, modify it to my needs and train it.
 Note that this is quite case and machine-specific, so I would not recommend to copy-paste and run it just like that.